 4. Emergency Plan Development

-No longer have to juggle the hard panel simulator schedule to develop the EP Drill Scenario.
+Operators no longer have to juggle the hard panel simulator schedule to develop the EP Drill Scenario.

 5. Developing Teamwork and Appreciation